gabrielo91/ms-ticketing-common-lib/README.md

 ## Description

-- Library for auth management in ticketing project.
+- Library for auth management in ticketing project